moztw/www.moztw.org/README.md

 Note that we're not running Nginx server on the hosting site, you might encounter some problems, e.g., _.htaccess_ is not supported.

+### PHP

+PHP is only required for GitHub Webhook and Online Update mechanisms to work.
+Only tested with PHP 7.1, with cURL extension required to call GitHub API for hook source range verification.

 ## Coding Style
 * Please always use LF on line ending, and set 2/4 space characters as indent according to the original style of each files.
 * Please take [Mozilla Coding Style](https://developer.mozilla.org/en-US/docs/Mozilla_Coding_Style_Guide) as reference.